Mono no aware: In contemporary culture

 Mono no aware is "one of the most well-known concepts in traditional literary criticism in Japan".
 Yasunari Kawabata was a considerable modern proponent of mono no aware.
 Norinaga asserted that the feeling of mono no aware may be so profound that allusions to senses, highlighting "the sound of wind or crickets, [...] the colour of flowers or snow", would be the only apt expression.

 Notable manga artists who use mono no aware-style storytelling include Hitoshi Ashinano, Kozue Amano, and Kaoru Mori.
 In anime, both Only Yesterday by Isao Takahata and Mai Mai Miracle by Sunao Katabuchi emphasize the passing of time in gentle notes and by presenting the main plot against a parallel one from the past.

 By the 1970s, mono no aware had been adopted in Japanese and English film criticism with noted attention towards the Japanese director Yasujirō Ozu.
 Ozu was well known for creating a sense of mono no aware, frequently climaxing with a character very understatedly saying 'Fine weather, isn't it?' (いい天気ですね, "Ii tenki desu ne?"), after a familial and societal paradigm shift, such as a daughter being married off, against the backdrop of a swiftly changing Japan.
 Ozu has often expressed feelings by showing the faces of objects rather than the face of an actor.
 Some examples include two fathers contemplating the rocks in a "dry landscape" garden, and a mirror reflecting the absence of the daughter who has just left home after getting married.

 Science fiction author Ken Liu's short story Mono no Aware won the 2013 Hugo Award for Best Short Story.
-Inspired by works like the science fiction manga Yokohama Kaidashi Kikō, Liu sought to evoke an "aesthetic primarily oriented towards creating in the reader an empathy towards the inevitable passing of all things", and to acknowledge "the importance of memory and continuity with the past".
+Inspired by works like the science fiction manga Yokohama Kaidashi Kikou, Liu sought to evoke an "aesthetic primarily oriented towards creating in the reader an empathy towards the inevitable passing of all things", and to acknowledge "the importance of memory and continuity with the past".

-Akira Kurosawa's I Live in Fear and Shohei Imamura's Black Rain have been associated with the term.
+Akira Kurosawa's I Live in Fear and Shohei Imamura's Black Rain have both been associated with the term.

 In Mike Carey's Rampart Trilogy, "Monono Aware" is the pseudonym of a Japanese pop star whose personality and memories are licensed as content for the Sony DreamSleeve, an AI-enhanced music player released before the fall of human civilization.